 - SMBs understand the time and cost it requires to train out-of-scope skills to in-house resources

-Considering the above business and O365 needs, the benefits you can achieve by including Office 365 services as part of your comprehensive managed IT services are massive.
-You might as well hire Office 365 consultants to help you generate increased revenue and higher ROI.
+Considering the above business and Microsoft 365 needs, the benefits you can achieve by including M365 services as part of your comprehensive managed IT services are massive.
+You might as well hire Microsoft 365 consultants to help you generate increased revenue and higher ROI.
 With our dedicated remote team as a service model, Star Knowledge can help you hire professionals with over 20 years of experience in the field.

 Scenarios Where Office 365 Benefits Your Managed Services

-You must be an MSP wondering if offering Office 365 services can help you achieve a margin along with your traditional solutions.
-And here comes the truth: Office 365 opens up a whole new revenue channel for MSPs.
+You must be an MSP wondering if offering Microsoft Office 365 services can help you achieve a margin along with your traditional solutions.
+And here comes the truth: Microsoft 365 opens up a whole new revenue channel for MSPs.

-Below are the scenarios to help you validate the reasons to offer Office 365 to your customers:
+Below are the scenarios to help you validate the reasons to offer Microsoft 365 to your customers: